richmahn/en_tn/col/01/intro.md

 ##### The use of paradox #####

 Paradox is a seemingly absurd statement, appearing to contradict itself.
 A paradox occurs in this chapter: Paul rejoices in his suffering.
-This is a counter-intuitive reaction to difficulties.
+Most people do not think that they will rejoice in suffering.

 ## Links: ##